My First Wall

 Allows you to cut into the wall for features like doors and windows.
 To set this up:

-2. Add a Cozy Mask component to sibling GameObjects.
+Cozy Maskcomponent to sibling GameObjects.